This is your one-stop shop for understanding the how, what, where and why of your industry placement. Please read each section carefully.

 The EMS is an online database that is used by the Faculty to manage all FVAS placement details.
 It is easy to use and has the ability to send automatic reminders to stakeholders at key points in the process.

 Your details must be registered in the system before you will be able to log in.
-Depending on what course you are enrolling in, the Student Enrichment Officer may register you only when you complete step 2, or at your request.
+Depending on what course you are enrolling in, the internship coordinator may register you only when you complete step 2, or at your request.

 The purpose of this placement request is twofold: